Extending to the complex line Dulac's corner maps of non-degenerate planar singularities: Introduction

-This map is in general multivalued, and its monodromy is generated by the holonomy of $\fol[R]$ computed on $\left\{ x=x_{*}\right\} $ by winding around $\left\{ x=0\right\} $.
-The Dulac map governs part of the dynamics of $\fol$ and has been submitted to an intense study at least in the two settings we describe now. \begin{itemize} \item The proof of the Dulac conjecture regarding finiteness of the number of limit cycles for analytic vector fields in the real plane.
-Dulac maps are natural ingredients of the cross-section first-return map along a singular poly-cycle, whose attractive fixed-points correspond to limit cycles.
-As was noticed by \noun{Y.Il'yashenko}~\cite{Ilya} the original <<proof>> of \noun{H.~Dulac}~\cite{DuDu} crucially depends on a lemma which turned out to be false.
-Many powerful, if intricate, tools have been developed in the 1980's decade which finally led to a complete proof of Dulac's conjecture.
-Two parallel approaches evolved at the time to analyze the asymptotic expansion of the Dulac map: \noun{J.~Écalle~\cite{EcalDu}} studied it first formally using trans-series then through resurgent summation techniques, while \noun{Y.~Il'yashenko}~\cite{IlyaDu} devised an argument based on super-accurate asymptotic series.
-Of course various authors contributed to the tale of Dulac's conjecture but the aim of this article is not to offer a comprehensive list. \item The study of the dynamics of a singular foliation through Seidenberg's reduction \footnote{According to Seidenberg's algorithm (see~\cite{Seiden}) any isolated singularity of a germ of a holomorphic foliation $\mathcal{F}$ can be <<reduced>> through a proper, rational map $\pi\,:\,\mathcal{M}\to\left(\ww C^{2},0\right)$, where $\mathcal{M}$ is a conformal neighborhood of a tree $E:=\pi^{-1}\left(0,0\right)$ of normally-crossing, conformal divisors $\ww P_{1}\left(\ww C\right)$.
-The pulled-back foliation $\pi^{*}\mathcal{F}$ has only isolated, reduced singularities (located on $E$): either non-degenerate or of saddle-node type (exactly one nonzero eigenvalue). } process: Dulac maps appear naturally as <<corner maps>> encoding the transition between different components of the exceptional divisor.
-They measure how the different components of the projective holonomy pseudo-group mix together (see \emph{e.g.} \cite{Lolo} for a comprehensive presentation).
-In that context \noun{D.~Mar\'{i}n} and \noun{J.-F.~Mattei~\cite{MarMat} }proved recently that under suitable (generic) hypothesis a germ of a singular foliation is locally incompressible: there exists an adapted base of neighborhoods of $\left(0,0\right)$ in which the (non-trivial) cycles lying in the leaves of the restricted foliation must wind around the complement of the separatrix locus, in the trail of Milnor's theorem regarding holomorphic fibrations outside the singular fibers.
-This study is the first step towards a complete analytical and topological classification of (generic) singular germs of a foliation.
-One of the main ingredients of their proof is to control the <<roughness>> of the corner maps and elements of the projective holonomy.
-This roughness can be read in the first two terms of the asymptotic expansion of the Dulac map. \end{itemize} The topic addressed here may appear worthless in view of the formidable work carried out by both \noun{J.~Écalle} and \noun{Y.~Il'yashenko}.
-Yet it must be noticed that they were essentially busy with the real context and, although their techniques are naturally part of complex analysis, they focused on small neighborhoods of real trajectories.
-The originality of the present work lies in the study of the analytic continuation of the Dulac map on large sectors around the real directions.
-More precisely our results cover the following items, for saddle-like singularities (that is, $\re{\lambda}<0$): \begin{itemize} \item we give a geometrical description of the maximal domain of definition (it contains germs of a sector around $\left\{ x=0\right\} $ of arbitrary aperture), \item we express the Dulac map as an integral (more precisely, as the characteristics of the differential $1$-form $R\dd{\left(\log x^{-\nf 1{\lambda}}\right)}$ along the leaves of $\fol$), \item we derive explicit bounds on the remainder of the asymptotic expansion in the sectors. \end{itemize} In particular it should be noted that although the Dulac map's asymptotic expansion can be expressed formally
+The study of the dynamics of a singular foliation through Seidenberg's reduction\footnote{According to Seidenberg's algorithm (see~\cite{Seiden}) any isolated singularity of a germ of a holomorphic foliation $\mathcal{F}$ can be <<reduced>> through a proper, rational map $\pi\,:\,\mathcal{M}\to\left(\ww C^{2},0\right)$, where $\mathcal{M}$ is a conformal neighborhood of a tree $E:=\pi^{-1}\left(0,0\right)$ of normally-crossing, conformal divisors $\ww P_{1}\left(\ww C\right)$.
+The pulled-back foliation $\pi^{*}\mathcal{F}$ has only isolated, reduced singularities (located on $E$): either non-degenerate or of saddle-node type (exactly one nonzero eigenvalue).} process naturally involves Dulac maps as <<corner maps>> encoding the transition between different components of the exceptional divisor.
+They measure how the different components of the projective holonomy pseudo-group mix together.
+In that context \noun{D.~Mar\'{i}n} and \noun{J.-F.~Mattei~\cite{MarMat} }proved that under suitable (generic) hypothesis a germ of a singular foliation is locally incompressible: there exists an adapted base of neighborhoods of $\left(0,0\right)$ in which the (non-trivial) cycles lying in the leaves of the restricted foliation must wind around the complement of the separatrix locus, in the trail of Milnor's theorem regarding holomorphic fibrations outside the singular fibers.
+This study is the first step towards a complete analytical and topological classification of (generic) singular germs of a foliation~\cite{MarMatMono}.